agilosoftware/objeq/README.md

 3. Extensions can be called from the Predicate, Selector and Aggregator, but not from the Collator
 4. Inside of your Extension, the `this` variable will differ depending on context:
   * If used in the Predicate or Selector, it will refer to the current Item being processed
-  * If used as an Aggregator, it will refer to the Working Set that was passed into the Aggregator chain
+  * If used as an Aggregator, it will refer to the Intermediate Result (an Array) that was passed into the Aggregator chain
-5. The first Extension in an Aggregator chain is passed a reference to the current Working Set, its result is passed to the next Extension, and so on
+5. The first Extension in an Aggregator chain is passed a reference to the current query's Intermediate Results, its result is passed to the next Extension, and so on

 ## More Information
 See doc/Reference.md for more information on the objeq Query Language.

 ## License (MIT License)
 Copyright (c) 2012 Agilo Software GmbH

 Permission is hereby granted, free of charge, to any person